 The Intimate Passage Cross Stitch Sampler

-These words are so shocking to read, however the well placed, thoughtfully cross stitched letters in blood red on white linen makes the words so much more poignant.
-After reading of her thoughts, the sampler ends early, with “what will become of my soul” followed by a large blank space, as if the worst has happened.
+These words are so shocking to read, however, the well placed, thoughtfully cross stitched letters in blood red on white linen makes the words so much more poignant.
+After reading her thoughts, the sampler ends early, with “what will become of my soul” followed by a large blank space, as if the worst has happened.

 Thankfully, in 1998 some closure was gained as we found out that Elizabeth grew up in moderate surroundings and died at 76.
 This lasting sampler acts as her diary, and possibly her only outlet.

-The Nazi Definace Cross Stitch Sampler
+The Nazi Defiance Cross Stitch Sampler

-From one horrible story to another, my next sampler of choice is Alexis Casdagli’s Nazi defiance piece.
+From one horror story to another, my next sampler of choice is Alexis Casdagli’s Nazi defiance piece.
 Stitched from fibers of his bedding while he was held as a prisoner of war in World War 2.
-Alexis clearly appealed to the Nazi’s sensibilities by stitching what appears to be a fully fledged pro-third reich sampler.
+Alexis clearly appealed to the Nazi’s sensibilities by stitching what appears to be a fully-fledged pro-third reich sampler.
 The Nazi’s loved it so much they took it around other prisoner of war camps to show others, not knowing its true brilliance.
 Stitched into the border in morse code, are fairly anti-Nazi phrases like “God Save The King” and “F**k Hitler”.

 Having seen this sampler in the flesh, the sheer audacity of Major Casdagli to stitch this amazes me, but his cross stitches are perfect, made with shockingly imperfect tools.
 A true marvel.

 In 2016 Ikea launched a simple idea “homemade” and it chose to use cross stitch as its poster boy.
 Whilst this sampler is very much unlike the others in this list, it stands as one of my most cherished samplers, as it shows something the others don’t.
 Machine cross stitch.